-Because life-threatening food allergy reactions can be triggered by food items served in restaurants, it’s important to plan ahead before dining out.
+Because life-threatening allergic reactions (anaphylaxis) can be triggered by food items served in restaurants, it’s important to plan ahead before dining out.

 Here are a few things to keep in mind.

-Hidden or surprise ingredients are a common cause of fatal allergic food reactions, such as crushed nuts in pie crust or foods cooked in peanut oil.
+Hidden or surprise ingredients are a common cause of allergic food reactions, such as crushed nuts in pie crust or foods cooked in peanut oil.
 In addition, some products used by chefs, including sauces and dressings, may list ingredients by alternate names.
-For example, peanuts may be called ground nuts, beer nuts or monkey nuts.It’s essential that you’re familiar with all the names of the food that causes your severe allergic reaction.
-The Food Allergy and Anaphylaxis Network and the American Academy of Allergy, Asthma & Immunology provide accurate, up-to-date information on specific foods that can cause a severe allergic reaction.
+For example, peanuts may be called ground nuts, beer nuts or monkey nuts.It’s essential that you’re familiar with all the names of any food that causes your severe allergic reaction.
+Food Allergy Research & Education and the American Academy of Allergy, Asthma & Immunology provide accurate, up-to-date information on specific foods that can cause a severe allergic reaction.